Spices play an integral role in Indian cooking. Here are 5 of the most common Indian spices that should be in your pantry at all times.

 What is Lal Mirch?
 The Portuguese came to India in 1510.
 They made Goa their trading colony and that’s when chili came to India from South America.
 And now India is one of the biggest, if not the biggest exporter of chilis in the world.
 Most of the Indian chilis are left to ripen, that’s when they turn red and then plucked and dried to make a powder.
 There should be one full article dedicated to the innumerable varieties of chili grown in India but today we will just focus on cayenne.

 Cayenne is one of the few chilis grown in India that is also consumed when it is green and fresh.
 Also one of the few varieties of chilis in India that is broadly used in its dried powdered form.
 Although it is not the hottest chili, cayenne sure packs a punch.
 And the heat in most Indian curries is because of cayenne pepper.

 Store cayenne in a dry, cool place.

-Homemade Cayenne Pepper Sauce By Chilli Pepper Madness
+- Homemade Cayenne Pepper Sauce from Chili Pepper Madness

 - Spicy Garlic Oven Roasted Chickpeas from Yuri